Blosc/bcolz/doc/tutorial.rst

     cparams := cparams(clevel=5, shuffle=True)
   [0.0, 1.0, 2.0, ..., 99999997.0, 99999998.0, 99999999.0]

-The carray consumes less tha 24 MB, while the original data would have taken more than 760 MB; that's a huge gain.
+The carray consumes less than 24 MB, while the original data would have taken more than 760 MB; that's a huge gain.
 You can always get a hint on how much space it takes your carray by using `sys.getsizeof()`::